Kolossi/kings-throne/index.md

 ## Challenges

-Score high enough in the rankings and at the enf of the challenge recieve rewards via in-game MAIL
+Score high enough in the rankings and at the end of the challenge recieve rewards via in-game MAIL

 ## Time honored heros